osg-htc/docs/docs/security/host-certs/lets-encrypt.md

 Enterprise Linux 6
 ------------------
-This section contains instructions for Enterprise Linux 6 and newer operating systems, using cron and the `certbot-auto` script.
+This section contains instructions for Enterprise Linux 6, using cron and the `certbot-auto` script.

-### Installation and Obtaining the Initial Certificate
+### Installation and obtaining the initial certificate

 1. Download and install certbot-auto as described in the [install instructions](https://certbot.eff.org/docs/install.html#certbot-auto).